asmaamohamed1989/Fault-Tolerant-Key-Value-Store/Readme.md

     * Supported CRUD operations
     * Provided client and server API
     * To to: fix update operation - correct value being updated at least in quorum of replicas
-    * TO do: fix segmentation fault
+    * To do: fix segmentation fault

 ---
 Contribution